packbackbooks/engineering-docs/1-on-1s.md

 From the point of view of the employee, 1:1s are a great opportunity to be proactive about your career advancement, and from the point-of-view of the manager, 1:1s are an ideal opportunity to learn quickly about any frustrations and annoyances before they become larger issues.

 1:1s are a key part of growing personally and professionally in your role.
-At Packback, everybody should expect to have 1:1 meetings with their managers weekly.
 The key to a good one-on-one meeting is the understanding that it is the employee’s meeting rather than the manager’s meeting, and that, you should take ownership of proactively setting the agenda for your 1:1s

 At Packback, everybody should expect to have 1:1 meetings with their managers weekly, and additionally have skip-level 1:1s (that is: 1:1s with their manager's manager) on a regular cadence.